The importance of focus

 If one takes COVID deaths at face value (a major act of faith in itself), over 6 million people have died of COVID worldwide since the pandemic began.
 This sounds dramatic until put into perspective.
 Over that same time, over 150 million deaths would normally be expected in our big world of almost 8 billion humans.
 So COVID accounts for less than 4% of deaths, and such boring and un-newsworthy causes of death like heart attacks, strokes, cancer, accidents and overdoses account for over 96%.

 Is it more important for public health to focus on mitigating risks from things that kill 96% of us, or things that kill 4% of us?
-In locking down, and by enforcing mass public vaccination with a vaccine whose side effects - especially long-term - range from poorly understood to completely unknown, we may have swapped a small increase in risk for common causes of death for a small risk reduction in an uncommon cause.
+We locked down and enforced mass public vaccination with a vaccine whose side effects - especially long-term - range from poorly understood to completely unknown.
+By doing so, we may have swapped a small increase in risk for common causes of death (stroke, heart attack, etc) for a small risk reduction in an uncommon cause (COVID).
 That is about as logical as the Edmonton Oilers trading Connor McDavid for Chris Milburn.
 If you saw me play, you’d know what I’m talking about…